-The vulture and the little girl – a rudiment of Carter’s death
+The Vulture and the Little Girl – a trigger for Carter’s death

-“The Struggle for Existence” is an ancient phrase that teaches us to face the reality.
-But behind the reality, there are hidden some bitter truths that could haunt us forever.
-For achieving such realizations of humanity, we have to look back to some of the most famous historical images that indeed tell us how much the actual value of a life could be.
-And here we may find a similar sense from a famous photograph called “The vulture and the little girl”, depicting an utterly pathetic scene of a famine-stricken starving boy – initially believed to be a girl – being preyed upon by a vulture.
+“The Struggle for Existence” is derived from ancient times that teaches us to face the harsh reality of life.
+But behind the reality, there are some hidden bitter-truths that could haunt us forever.
+For achieving such realizations of humanity, we have to look back to some of the most famous historical images that tell us how much the actual value of a life could be.
+And here we may find a similar sense from another famous photograph called “The Vulture and the Little Girl”, depicting an utterly pathetic scene of a famine-stricken starving boy – initially believed to be a girl – being preyed upon by a vulture.

 the-vulture-and-little-girl-kevin-carter